 - Line 2 baking sheets with waxed paper.
 You can also use aluminum foil that has been lightly sprayed with cooking spray.

 - Butter the sides of a 3-quart sauce pot.
-A heavy bottomed pot will produce the best pralines.
+A heavy-bottomed pot will produce the best pralines.

-- In the pot, combine sugars, corn syrup and milk.
+- In the pot, combine sugars, salt, corn syrup and milk.
 Stir to wet sugars.
 I like to stir carefully to keep as little sugar from getting on the sides of the pot as possible.

 - Cook over medium heat and stir frequently until sugar dissolves.
 Ideally you want the sugar to dissolve before the mixture comes to a boil.
 This will help ensure the sugar doesn’t crystalize.